FAQs

 New race scores appear in your runner account automatically.

-The ITRA performance index is updated daily, hence newly released scores will not be immediately included in your performance index.
+The ITRA Performance Index is updated daily, hence newly released scores will not be immediately included in your performance index.
 Please check again tomorrow.

 Your PI is made up of your top 5 results which are given a time weighted coefficient, therefore it is not always possible to determine from your scores which results are used for the General PI calculation.
 For example, a new PI score of 500 can be used in place of an older score of 505.